zakari1231/final_project_cs50p/README.md

 allow to Create Read Update Delete all the information to manage his selling and expense.

 #### `python project.py help`
-to get help with this project you just type help like this that will show you all the command line allwoed in this project.
+to get help with this project you just type help, that will show you all the command line allwoed in this project.

-#### to create a user use the following "python project.py sginup"
+#### `python project.py sginup`
-    to crate a new user with a username and password, a password that is hashed that no one kan use your password even if he have acces to the database.
+to crate a new user with a username and password, a password that is hashed that no one can use your password even if he have acces to the database.

 #### if you have an account use the following "python project.py login"
     to login to your account and register every transaction with your username, it make you login for 3 hours and automaticlly logout.